Search Articles

 • June 7th, 2023

 Senior couple in the kitchen with calculator and paperwork, looking worried about bills.The week of June 5 marks Medicare Fraud Prevention Week.
-Seniors – as well as their caregivers – should be aware of the risks posed by Medicare scams and how to avoid falling victim to this type of fraud.
+Seniors and their caregivers should be aware of the risks that Medicare scams pose and how to avoid falling victim to this type of fraud.

 Each year, Medicare loses tens of billions of dollars to abuse and errors.
-Older adults who receive Medicare may be subject to this type of fraud perpetrated by identity thieves, scammers, and deceitful health care providers.
+Identity thieves, scammers, and deceitful health care providers often target older adults who receive Medicare.

 Safeguard Yourself From Medicare Scams

-• Don’t share your Medicare number over the phone.
+• Avoid sharing your Medicare number over the phone.

-• Have your Medicare card with you only when necessary.
+• Keep your Medicare card on your person only when necessary.
 Otherwise, leave it at home.
 (Think of it like a Social Security card or credit card and protect it in the same way.)

-• Be aware that Medicare representatives will never come to your residence uninvited.
-They also will not call you out of the blue to verify your information or to offer free or low-cost equipment, such as a back or knee brace.
+• Keep in mind that Medicare representatives will never come to your residence uninvited.
+They also will not call you out of the blue to verify your information.
+Phone calls with Medicare personnel will never involve offering you free or low-cost equipment, such as a back or knee brace.

 • Hold onto your receipts and bills from past medical appointments so that you can compare them to your Medicare statements.